Sustainable Tourism Development Policy

 International flights are coordinated either by the outbound tour operator or individual customers.
 The role of Source Ethiopia Tours is advising the client to book with Ethiopian Airlines at least the last leg of the trip so that they secure a discount for their internal flights.

-In order to ensure the sustainability of tourism activities at a given destination, Source Ethiopia Tours encourage the use of lodges/hotels that are environmentally and socially friendly.
+In order to ensure the sustainability of tourism activities at a given destination, Source Ethiopia Tours promote using lodges/hotels that are environmentally and socially friendly.
 This establishments use local materials for construction and also as a supply to their restaurant and employ local communities.

-Source Ethiopia Tours is working on developing an inventory of its excursions/activities to destination in order to evaluate the sensitivity of these activities to inform us on the journey to sustainability.
+Source Ethiopia Tours developed an inventory of its excursions/activities to destination in order to evaluate the sensitivity of these activities to inform us on the journey to sustainability.
+Possible mitigation measures are also included in the inventory.

 On the other hand, as it stands now, there is no certified destination in Ethiopia.